 If you are looking for even more info on Nature Made® supplements from Walmart, then make sure to follow them on Facebook, Youtube, Instagram and Twitter.

 Getting back to this Salmon Tarragon Pasta…

-I like to sauté onions, ginger, garlic, smoked paprika, parsley and dried tarragon to flavor this gluten free pasta dish.
+I like to sauté onions, garlic, smoked paprika, parsley and dried tarragon to flavor this gluten free pasta dish.
 I also throw in a huge handful of sliced brussels sprouts to amp up the heart healthy factor of this dish.
 I opt to use just a bit of coconut milk, which adds some creaminess.
 However, if coconut milk isn’t your favorite, then you could add any milk of your choice, but I must say that with all the flavorings in this dish, you hardly taste the coconut flavor.

 My daughter and I enjoy this Salmon Tarragon Pasta quite often in our home.
 It is super easy to whip up and not to mention, super fast to prep and make too ~ making it an ideal, heart healthy, one-pan, dish for busy weeknights.
 I sure hope you give this heart healthy recipe a try soon!

 - 1 red onion

 - 4 cloves garlic